 School ofBusinessContinueContinue to the School of Business's website

-The School of Business at Southern integrates faith and business to prepare students for productive careers.
+The School of Business at Southern integrates faith and business to prepare students for professional careers.

-- Southern Adventist University’s School of Business provides a broad background knowledge of the free enterprise system within a framework of moral and ethical guidelines.
+- We provide a broad background knowledge of the free enterprise system within a framework of moral and ethical guidelines.

-- Southern strives to train Christ-centered leaders who are globally focused while caring about their communities and workplace.
+- We strive to train Christ-centered leaders who are globally focused while caring about their communities and workplace.

 - The long term care administration program is accredited by the National Association of Boards of Examiners of Long Term Care Administrators.

-- Study tours to China, Kenya, and New York City, along with the on-campus Marketing Research Institute, help integrate theoretical knowledge and practical skills in real-world settings.
+- Study tours to Asia, Africa, and Europe, along with the on-campus Marketing Research Institute, help integrate theoretical knowledge and practical skills in real-world settings.

 - Business graduates score above national and state averages for accounting and other certification exams and tests.

-- Southern's enactus (Entrepreneurial Action by Us) team gives students the opportunity to learn real business principles outside of a school setting, gaining valuable experience for resumés.
+- Southern's enactus (Entrepreneurial Action by Us) team gives students the opportunity to implement real business principles outside of a classroom setting, gaining valuable experience for their profesional development.

 - By sponsoring activities and providing service opportunities to students, the Business Society gives students a social environment to improve their networking skills while making a difference in the community.
 Sub-groups hold special functions that focus on entrepreneurship, non-profit, finance, international business, management, marketing, and community service.

-- Southern's enactus team has won multiple Regional Championships (held in Atlanta) and progressed to the National Competition.
+- Southern's enactus team has won multiple Regional Championships and consistently progressed to the National Competition.

 - Served overseas in various capacities